 The business community faces many pressures from the green consumer, environmental groups, employees and investors to accept its environmental responsibility (Dixon et al., 2004; Al-Drugi and Abdo, 2012; Mahdeo et al., 2011).
-It has been increasingly, mostly in the developed countries, accepted that CED is important as it provides information on asset revaluations, cost analysis in energy use, investment appraisal, environmental liabilities and costs and benefits of environmental improvement programmes, which are relevant and necessary in business decision-making (Coopers and Lybrand, 1993; Deegan et al., 1996; Boyce, 2000).
-Thus, the impact of environmental performance of enterprise on its financial health has become a matter of growing concern to investors, creditors, government and public at large (Coopers and Lybrand, 1993; Pahuja, 2009).
+It has been increasingly, mostly in the developed countries, accepted that corporate environmental disclosure (CED) is important as it provides information on asset revaluations, cost analysis in energy use, investment appraisal, environmental liabilities and costs and benefits of environmental improvement programmes, which are relevant and necessary in business decision making (Coopers and Lybrand Consultants, 1993; Deegan et al., 1996; Boyce, 2000).
+Thus, the impact of environmental performance of enterprise on its financial health has become a matter of growing concern to investors, creditors, government and public at large (Coopers and Lybrand Consultants, 1993; Pahuia, 2009).

 A challenge more than a decade ago by Mike Lickiss, former president of the Institute of Chartered Accountants in England and Wales (ICAEW), suggests that accountants need to respond to environmental issues.
-Even then, Lickiss, argued that: "First we (accountants) can encourage companies to develop innovative environmental policies, to disclose them in the financial statements and to keep them regularly updated ...
+Even then, Lickiss (1991), argued that: "First we (accountants) can encourage companies to develop innovative environmental policies, to disclose them in the financial statements and to keep them

+World Journal of Entrepreneurship, Management and Sustainable Development Vol. 10 No. 2, 2014 pp. 119-127 © Emerald Group Publishing Limited 2042-5961 DOI 10.1108/WJEMSD-07-2013-0040 regularly updated [...]
 We must measure up to the environmental challenge if we are to fulfill our duty as a profession to promote the public interest.
-We forget at our peril that we do not own our natural assets, we merely hold them in trust for future generations" (1991: 6).
+We forget at our peril that we do not own our natural assets, we merely hold them in trust for future generations" (p.
+6).
 A number of empirical studies have thus focused on the view of accountants in terms of their role in social and environmental disclosure (Bebbington et al., 1994; Deegan et al., 1996; Lodhia, 2003; Kuasirikun, 2005; Islam and Dellaportas, 2011).

 The results of these studies in developed (Bebbington et al., 1994; Deegan et al., 1996) and developing countries (Lodhia, 2003; Kuasirikun, 2005; Islam and Dellaportas, 2011), pointed out that accountants are not broadly involved in the social and environmental disclosure practices of businesses.
 These findings are consistent with the conclusions of Gray et al. (1995) who suggested that accountants are currently uninvolved in bringing about organisational change through the incorporation of environmental management strategies into the management accounting practices of businesses.
 It is believed that accountants are largely unaware of how their skill could be utilised in creating a heightened awareness of environmental sensitivity in organisations.
-Lodhia (2003) ascribed that to: (1) the lack of their competence in environmental matters and (2) the voluntary nature of the present environmental disclosure practices.
+Lodhia (2003) ascribed that to: the lack of their competence in environmental matters and the voluntary nature of the present environmental disclosure practices.